 Policy Forum - people

-Dr Emily Shuckburgh is Director of the Cambridge Zero initiative and Reader in Environmental Data Science at the Department of Computer Science and Technology.
+Professor Emily Shuckburgh is Director of the Cambridge Zero initiative and Professor of Environmental Data Science at the Department of Computer Science and Technology.
 She is a mathematician and climate scientist and a Fellow of Darwin College, a Fellow of the Cambridge Institute for Sustainability Leadership, an Associate Fellow of the Centre for Science and Policy and a Fellow of the British Antarctic Survey.
 She leads the UKRI Centre for Doctoral Training on the Application of AI to the study of Environmental Risks (AI4ER).

 Dr Rob Doubleday has been Executive Director of CSaP since September 2012.
 His research interests include the role of science, evidence and expertise in contemporary societies, in particular the relationship between scientific advice, public policy and democracy.
 His research develops collaborative methods of working with scientists and engineers on the public policy dimensions of their research.

 Lauren Milden is a Policy Adviser at the Centre for Science and Policy and at Cambridge Zero.
-Lauren previously spent three years as the Policy Coordinator at the Cambridge Institute of Public Health, where she initially led the Public Health: Research into Policy pilot.
+Lauren previously spent three years as the Policy Coordinator at the Cambridge Institute of Public Health.

 How to get involved

-Please email firstname.lastname@example.org to learn more and to get involved.
+Please email firstname.lastname@example.org to learn more about the Cambridge Zero Policy Forum and to get involved.
 We welcome nominations and self-nominations to become members from senior academics across the University of Cambridge working in a relevant discipline.